alfredomartinezjr/wosostats/resources/definitions.md

 **Corner crosses** - `corner.crosses`, `cc`

 Crosses, a ball launched or driven from the left third or right third of the field into the box, that were also struck from within the attacking third.
+Log this in the play.type column for all types of corner crosses; that includes crosses from open play and set-pieces (free kicks, corner kicks, and throw-ins that are launched or driven into the box).

 **Deep crosses** - `deep.crosses`, `dc`

 Crosses, a ball launched or driven from the left third or right third of the field into the box, that were also struck from beyond the attacking third.
+Log this in the play.type column for all types of deep crosses; that includes crosses from open play and set-pieces (free kicks, corner kicks, and throw-ins that are launched or driven into the box).

 **Switch** - `switch`, `s`